Rob the Robot (TV series)

-Rob the Robot is an animated television series based on the namesake series of children's books by John Magart, that originally aired from September 6, 2010, to February 25, 2013.
+Rob the Robot is an animated preschool television series based on the children's book series of the same name by John Magart, that originally aired on TVO, Knowledge Network, Ici Radio-Canada Télé, and Access from September 6, 2010, to February 25, 2013.
 It also aired on Australia's Seven Network and ABC Me in Brisbane (BTQ-7 Brisbane), and is currently on America's Vme Kids.
-The series is a co-production between Amberwood Entertainment and Singapore's One Animation and was commissioned by Canada's TVOntario, British Columbia's Knowledge Network, CBC's Radio Canada Television, and Access.
+The series is a co-production between Amberwood Entertainment and Singapore's One Animation and was commissioned by Canada's TVO, British Columbia's Knowledge Network, CBC's Radio Canada Television, and Access.
 104 episodes were produced.

 Plot

 The series revolves around four young friends flying around the Robot Galaxy in a spaceship to different planets to solve various tasks.